In this guide, we’ll be discussing everything you need to know about digital photography.

 Before the days of social media and internet life, photography already went digital.

 To be exact, the first digital camera was made in 1975.
 Kodak engineer Steve Sasson created the first-ever digital camera using leftover parts and kits from around the Kodak factory.

 The camera was able to take a single image in 23 seconds.
 That was the beginning of the history of digital photography that changed the whole photographic world.

 Digital photography is defined as a form of photography that uses electronic photodetectors to form an image.

 The images are stored digitally as computer files ready for digital processing.

-The most significant difference between digital photography and traditional photography is the use of electronics to capture and store the image rather than film.
+The most significant difference between digital photography and traditional photography is the use of electronics to capture and store images rather than film.

 What is The Purpose of Digital Photography?